niranjan1990/vueProject/README.md

 ## Concepts that i covered in this app are as follows

-Data Binding single and 2-way
+Data Binding single and 2-way,
-Events and modifiers
+Events and modifiers,
-Keyboard Events
+Keyboard Events,
-dynamic css and conditionals
+dynamic css and conditionals,
-looping
+looping,
-multiple vue instances
+multiple vue instances,
-dynamic components,refs,nesting components
+dynamic components,refs,nesting components,
-props drilling (parent to child and child to parent) primitive and references types, bus emitter lifecycle methods,slots routes
+props drilling (parent to child and child to parent), primitive and references types, bus emitter, lifecycle methods,slots, routes.

 ## Recommended IDE Setup